Menu

 better known and more accessible.

-I have also reproduced, with the help of fragments and engravings, two of Bruegel's
+He also reproduced, with the help of fragments and engravings, two of Bruegel's

 oil paintings